 This class is part of a parcel, designed to be reused by many projects.
 Hence, we cannot simply reference standard resources via the R. syntax - rather, we use a ParcelHelper to find out the right resource IDs on the fly at runtime.
-More information on why this is needed can be found in the chapter on reusable components, and more information on how to use ParcelHelper and work with parcels can be found in an appendix.
+More information on why this is needed can be found in the chapter on reusable components.